pavopax/pavopax.github.io/_posts/2013-04-04-twitter-big-data-bias.md

 ![Twitter Map](/img/blog/twitter1.jpg)

-This is the point that Kate Crawford makes in a recent article, “The Hidden Biases in Big Data” (Harvard Business Review)<sup>1</sup>.
+This is the point that Kate Crawford makes in a recent article, “The Hidden Biases in Big Data” (Harvard Business Review)\*.
 With a data sample, it is always critical to ask whether the sample is representative of the target population, or not.

 Thus, considering the iPad sentiment example, a key questions is: are the people who tweeted about Apple’s iPad over that weekend (the sample) representative of all the people who have, or even could have, interacted with the iPad during that time (the target population)?